lution/uveio.github.io/_posts/2016-06-19-uve-core-framework-architecture.markdown

 ## Introduction

-Three years ago, I joined the Weibo Recommendation department.
-At the time, the recommendation system was at the very early stage, our services has evolved very quickly.
+Three years ago, I joined Weibo Recommendation department.
+At the time, the recommendation system was at the very early stage, our services was evolving very quickly.
 One year later, advertising system has also been integrated with the recommendation system.
 Consequently, a new layer called Unified Value Evaluation (UVE) emerged.
 UVE became the unified endpoint for recommendation and advertising